top of page

 3. The Endowment Effect

+This is the endowment effect at work.
 This theory states that we preference things we already have an emotional attachment to or have already invested our time in.

 4. The Information Gap Theory

-This theory states that when someone has a gap in their knowledge about a topic they care about, they WILL take action to learn more.
+When someone has a gap in their knowledge about a topic they care about, they WILL take action to learn more.

 But don't stop there!

-You can build an email list (one of the most valuable assets any small business can own) and begin email marketing.
-Email marketing has the highest ROI in marketing.
-Because, as I. mentioned, those who accessed this free resource are highly interested in your offer.
-People are selective with giving out their contact information, so if they give it to you, you can rest assured they are likely an interested prospect and hopefully one step closer to booking your services.
+You can build an email list (one of the most valuable assets any small business can own) and begin email marketing to provide even more information they may care about.
+And, a bonus here is that, email marketing has the highest ROI in marketing because, as I mentioned, those who accessed this free resource are likely already highly interested in your offer.

 5. Reciprocity Marketing